USA Outdoor Track and Field Championships: History

-As a result of the Amateur Sports Act of 1978, the AAU had no longer power over Olympic sports in the United States.
+As a result of the Sports Act of 1978, the AAU no longer had power over Olympic sports in the United States.
 A spin-off group, The Athletics Congress, held its first national track and field championships in 1980.
 The Athletics Congress was renamed USA Track & Field in 1993, and they have organized the annual championships ever since.

-2020 Olympic Trials Held 2021
+2020 Olympic trials

-United States Olympic & Paralympic Committee (USOPC), and the TrackTown USA Local Organizing Committee announced the release of the updated competition schedule for the 2020 U.S. Olympic Team Trials – Track and Field, that will take place June 18-27, 2021, at Hayward Field in Eugene, Oregon.
+The United States Olympic & Paralympic Committee (USOPC), and the TrackTown USA Local Organizing Committee announced the release of the updated competition schedule for the 2020 U.S. Olympic Team Trials – Track and Field, that will take place June 18-27, 2021, at Hayward Field in Eugene, Oregon.

 Events

 The following athletics events are currently featured on the national championships' program: